 └── requirements.txt

-Code in the config.py file defines the database connection information.
+The code in the config.py file obtained in this topic defines the database connection information.
+The database connection information includes the following components:

-The information specifies the IP address, port number, username, password, database name, and character set for connecting to OceanBase Database.
+Specify the IP address, port number, username, password, database name, and character set for connecting to the database.

 DB_CONFIG = {